briandenicola/eShopOnAKS/docs/post-cluster-configuration.md

   * [Cert Manager Configuration](#cert-manager-configuration)
   * [Istio Ingress Gateway Configuration](#istio-ingress-gateway-configuration)
   * [Open Telemetry Configuration](#open-telemetry-configuration)
 * The configurations are deployed via Helm Charts.
-It can be found in the [eshop-k8s-extensions](../charts/eshop-k8s-extensions) folder and triggered with `task gateway` and `task certs`.
+It can be found in the [eshop-k8s-extensions](../charts/eshop-k8s-extensions) folder and triggered with `task cluster-config` and `task certs`.
-* The `task gateway` puls the required values from Terraform's output vaiables and passes them along to the Helm Chart.
+* The `task cluster-config` puls the required values from Terraform's output vaiables and passes them along to the Helm Chart.

 # Steps
 ## :heavy_check_mark: Deploy Task Steps
-- :one: `task gateway`  - Update configurations with proper values Key
+- :one: `task cluster-config`  - Update configurations with proper values Key
 - :two: `task certs`    - Gets the Challenge Information required for Cert Manager
 - :three: `edit ~/charts/eshop-k8s-extensions/values.yaml` - Update the Helm Chart values.yaml file with the challenge settings
-- :four: `task gateway`  - Run a second time after updating the Helm Chart values.yaml
+- :four: `task cluster-config`  - Run a second time after updating the Helm Chart values.yaml

 ## :heavy_check_mark: Manual Configuration Steps
 ```pwsh